Media Self Censorship

 Second, if you happen to be a long-term Muslim resident–or better yet, a Muslim born in Denmark–and all of a sudden someone is stirring up sh*t against you because of your religious background, why, exactly should you leave?
 Because someone bullies you?
 Is it a “free country” only for the majority?
 If that’s the case, it’s not a very enlightened place by any yardstick, and your sunny description just doesn’t apply.

-25. Lairedion Says:
+25. Lairedion says:

 One have to ask themselves why Denmark became a relatively nasty place to live in for Muslims in the 90’s?
 And this is not limited to Denmark.
 You see it happen everywhere in Europe.